Skip to content

 Keeping strawberries fresh longer doesn’t have to be difficult.
 One simple step can extend their life!

 Why do strawberries tend to spoil so quickly?
-Well, strawberries are a very delicate fruit that is very susceptible to the growth of a fungus known as Botrytis cinerea fungus.
-When exposed to moisture, it quickly allows this fungus to grow and in turn, the fungus causes the strawberry to rot more quickly.
+Well, strawberries are a very delicate fruit that is very susceptible to the growth of a fungus known as Botrytis cinerea.
+When exposed to moisture, it quickly allows this fungus to grow, and in turn, the fungus causes the strawberry to rot more quickly.

 You do want to make sure to drain your berries well.
 Place them in an airtight container.
 I always like to line mine with some paper towel to help absorb any remaining water.
 This helps to cut down on condensation and also helps to keep them fresh.
-I love this container!
+There are some great containers that you can buy specifically for strawberries!
 It really helps to keep the berries fresh longer!

 Don’t forget to buy extra and freeze some to eat throughout the year.
-I love to purchase fresh, local berries eat spring, and freeze them to enjoy year-round!
+I love to purchase fresh, local berries in the spring and freeze them to enjoy year-round!
 I do recommend washing the berries in the vinegar and water solution before freezing them as well!

 Keeping strawberries fresh longer can help you enjoy them longer.
 And you’ll save more money as well!